Chapter 11:

 A hand still dug into his shoulder, warningly close to his neck, and he stiffened as the man growled.
 "The pain makes you fight better, in any case.
 Now get out there."

-The grip tossed him forward, and he stumbled into blurred lights and impressions of people shouting from outside the ring, resignation already curling up in his gut to die there.
-Turning, he caught a glimpse of another shadow approaching slowly from the opposite passage, glimmering bars closing off the way behind it.
+The grip tossed him forward, and he stumbled into blurred lights and impressions of people shouting from outside the ring, resignation already curling up in his gut to die.
+Turning, he caught a glimpse of another shadow approaching slowly from the other side.

 Pain didn't make him fight better.
 He settled uselessly into a fighting stance he'd been taught a lifetime ago, lifting skinny arms swathed in white strips, about as useless as sticks against a bear.
 Pain just clouded his judgement.

 Well, to hell with this.
 I'll win without it.
-He narrowed his eyes against the spike of fear that fluttered deep in his chest as the man big as a bear and already wearing his yuurei in a ghostly cape stalked towards him.
+He narrowed his eyes against the spike of fear that fluttered deep in his chest as the man big as a bear stalked towards him.
 Keeping his distance, his bare feet scuffed against the sand, cheers turning to jeers and catcalls, too bright and distracting.

-The bear took a swipe with a snarling roar and he leapt back, switching to his wolf form, the crowd erupting in a sea of noise.
+The bear took a swipe with a snarling roar and he leapt back, switching to his wolf form, the crowd erupting.
 Hated that sound.
 Darting under the lumbering lunge, he leapt up to sink his teeth in just under the armโ€”

 Hisโ€” human teeth?
 His eyes met glowing white, and a force like a train smashed into him.